caspiankeyes/recursionOS/README.md

 ## The Core of the Recursive Suite

-recursionOS serves as the cognitive kernel behind the Caspian interpretability suite:
+recursionOS serves as the cognitive kernel behind the Recursive interpretability suite:

 - **[`pareto-lang`](https://github.com/caspiankeyes/pareto-lang-Interpretability-Rosetta-Stone)**: The symbolic shell interface to the recursive kernel
 - **[Symbolic Residue](https://github.com/caspiankeyes/Symbolic-Residue)**: The collapse trace logs of recursive failure